Rustam Muradov

-Colonel General Rustam Usmanovich Muradov (Руста́м Усма́нович Мура́дов; born 21 March 1973) is a Russian Ground Forces officer.
-In December 2024 he was appointed Chief of the Main Staff and First Deputy Commander-in-Chief of the Russian Ground Forces.
+Colonel General Rustam Usmanovich Muradov (Note: Рустам Усманович Мурадов) (born 21 March 1973) is a Russian military officer who has been the Chief of the Main Staff and First Deputy Commander-in-Chief of the Russian Ground Forces since 2024.

 Muradov was the Commander of the Eastern Military District from 2022 to 2023, and was previously the Deputy Commander of the Southern Military District from 2018 until 2022.
 He was awarded the title Hero of the Russian Federation in 2017.

 In October 2022, General Muradov was appointed Commander of the Eastern Military District.
 In April 2023, amid the Russian invasion of Ukraine, Muradov was unofficially relieved of his command following a series of failed Russian attacks close to the eastern Ukrainian town of Vuhledar.
 These attacks resulted in notably high casualties for the Russian Armed Forces and the loss of scores of equipment pieces, including at least 26 tanks.

 Early life

 Rustam Usmanovich Muradov was born in Chinar, Derbentsky District of the Dagestan ASSR within the Russian SFSR, then Soviet Union.
 Ethnically Tabasaran, his father Usman Muradov was born in Khanak in Tabasaransky District of the Dagestan ASSR but later moved with his parents north to Chinar, after the earthquake in southern Dagestan in 1966.
 There, he married Umizhat, and had three sons including Rustam.